GUITAR LESSONS FOR KIDS - THE CHILDBLOOM DIFFERENCE

 Avalon plays "The Answer"" by Kevin Taylor -

-Our Instructors are usually teaching between 3 and 7 PM, so it may be difficult to reach a teacher during that time.
+Our Instructors are usually teaching between 3pm and 7pm, so it may be difficult to reach a teacher during that time.
 You can reach us easier by phone in the mornings.
 We want to talk to you and answer any questions you may have.
 Please call us at (208) 375-9768 and leave a message.
 I am usually able to respond to messages within 24 hours.
-If you are inquiring into guitar lessons for a child, fill out the form below and include your phone and a convenient time to reach you.
+If you are inquiring into guitar lessons for a child, please send an email via the link below and include your phone number and a convenient time to reach you.